What Business Licenses and Permits are Needed in Rhode Island?

-Business License – There is no general state of Rhode Island business license, however many cities require businesses to be licensed in order to operate.
+There is no general state of Rhode Island business license, however, many cities require businesses to be licensed in order to operate.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 The cost of a business license in Providence varies depending on the type of business being licensed.

-Rhode Island Sales Tax Permit – Retailers of tangible personal property need to register for a sales tax permit from the Rhode Island Division of Taxation.
+Retailers of tangible personal property need to register for a sales tax permit (also called a seller’s permit) from the Rhode Island Division of Taxation.

-Resale Certificate – Businesses purchasing merchandise to resell will usually want to obtain a Rhode Island Resale Certificate in order to not pay sales tax for merchandise that is being resold to customers.
+Businesses purchasing merchandise to resell will usually want to obtain a Rhode Island Resale Certificate (also called a wholesale license) from the Rhode Island Department of Revenue to not pay sales tax for merchandise being resold to customers.

-Professional License – A variety of professionals in the state are regulated and need to register such as accountants, landscapers, auto body repair, brewpubs and many more.
-Additional information, fees and licensing requirements for professions are available from the state of Rhode Island Department of Business Regulation.
+A variety of occupations in the state are regulated and need to register, such as accountants, landscapers, auto body repair, brewpubs, and many more.
+Additional information, fees, and licensing requirements for professions are available from the state of Rhode Island Department of Business Regulation.

-Trade Name Registration – While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the Town or City Clerk’s Office where the business is located.
+While not a business license, it’s common for Sole Proprietorships and Partnerships operating under a business name that is different from the full name of the owner(s) to register for a Trade Name (also known as a Doing Business As or DBA) with the City or Town Clerk’s Office where the business is located.

-These are a few of the most common business licenses, but there are way too many licenses and permits in Rhode Island for us to keep track of.
-Before starting your business, check with the City Hall, County Clerk, Chamber of Commerce and/or Economic Developer in your area to get more information regarding business licensing.
-Additionally, there are companies like IncFile or CorpNet that can do the research to ensure you have the proper federal, state and local licenses.
+These are just some of the most common business licenses a new business will need to register before starting.
+Before starting your business, be sure to check with the Town Clerk, Chamber of Commerce, and/or Economic Developer in your area to get more information regarding business licensing.